Evgeny-Itzhak/DeckOfCardsApi-TestFramework/README.txt

 Summary of the project
 My approach during the writing framework was very simple.
 At first, I was intended to perform all tasks in the way I know how to do it, and then when it be working I was going to use technologies that were mentioned in the task, that I do not have previous experience working with.
 So I did the first part and because of the lack of time, I did not use some tech from the task (Cucumber).
-I know how to implement it, but I need more time to get it done well for all other tests.
+I know how to implement it (and I did it for one test as an example), but I need more time to get it done well for all other tests.
 That's why I've decided to leave it as is.
 And as for the Gradle, I did not have any experience with it at all, that why I decided to use Maven (also because it was in all my previous projects).
 And then after it started work with Maven I have investigated and added Gradle.
 That's why I have in the project both Maven and Gradle.

 Summary about issues